TechTronicsEngineering/AutoPlex7/README.md

 ```
 This turns off all digits, segments, and decimals.
 The display is ready for use.

-### Commands
+## Commands
 Now that you've initiallized ths display, you can start using it.
 Let's take a look at the commands you can use to control the screen.
+We'll start with the most straightforward:

-We'll start with the most straightforward.
+### Show a number
 ```C++
 display.showNumber(int number);
 ```